The first meeting of the Wisconsin Elections Commission’s new Election Security Council was both reassuring and scary.

 - Hearing Mike Davis from the League of Wisconsin Municipalities

 openhis question with “I don’t know much about elections administration, but…” Yikes!
 Municipalities run Wisconsin’s elections!
-(On the other hand: his ‘but…’ led into a question about what we do with our paper ballots—showing good intuitive sense about how we could be securing our elections from that rogue programmer or service technician.)
+(On the other hand: his ‘but…’ led into a question about what we do with our paper ballots—displaying that he has good intuitive sense about how we could be securing our elections from that rogue programmer or service technician.)

 Ignorance doesn’t have to be a problem.
 No one was born knowing this stuff.
 They can learn.